210517-Enterprise/demos/week4/README.md

 - What is the anatomy of an HTTP **response**?

-- What's in the `Header` and `Body` of both a reposne and request HTTP message?
+- What's in the `Header` and `Body` of both a response and request HTTP message?

 <br>